 One Community is designing permaculture cooperatives through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
 With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too:

 This week Dan Alleck (Designer and Illustrator), a dedicated member of our permaculture cooperative, completed his 55th week helping with render additions and finishing work.
 Here you can see his 2nd-generation additions to the Ultimate Classroom Blue room representing “Technology.”
 One more round of additions and revisions should finish this render.
+This work helps One Community’s mission of permaculture cooperatives and reinforces our commitment to a better living quality for all people.

 One Community is designing permaculture cooperatives through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world: